For anyone who’d like to understand a bit more about their autonomic nervous system and stress responses, I created this

 ꩜ What can help even more is to get intimate with our own nervous system, to explore what triggers us into these protective states and what resources can help us to return to a sense safety, and to keep building the “muscle” that brings us back to our centre.

-Note: This information is based on Stephen Porges’ Polyvagal Theory.
-The graphic is my take on Deb Dana’s “Polyvagal Ladder”.
+🤔 The information presented is based on Stephen Porges’ Polyvagal Theory, and is my take on Deb Dana’s “Polyvagal Ladder”.
+However, Fawn is not an explicitly recognised state in Porges’ work.